wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 ![image](https://github.com/wikid24/ffxiv_mmd_tools_helper/assets/19479648/32b0dc6e-4e5b-4232-9e3c-4e44eefc9210)

-The skin textures are [included in this addon](https://github.com/wikid24/ffxiv_mmd_tools_helper/tree/master/ffxiv_mmd_tools_helper/assets/ffxiv_skin), and will be automatically applied to your FFXIV model.
+The default skin textures are [included in this addon](https://github.com/wikid24/ffxiv_mmd_tools_helper/tree/master/ffxiv_mmd_tools_helper/assets/ffxiv_skin), and will be automatically applied to your FFXIV model.

 The skin type is detected depending on your race, tribe and gender.
-This addon only knows what is the _correct_ race/tribe/gender by pulling these details from the [Face mesh upon .fbx import and storing the details it in the armature's custom properties](https://github.com/wikid24/ffxiv_mmd_tools_helper/tree/master/documentation#import-ffxiv-fbx-file).
+These details are from the [Face mesh upon .fbx import and storing the details it in the armature's custom properties data](https://github.com/wikid24/ffxiv_mmd_tools_helper/tree/master/documentation#import-ffxiv-fbx-file).

 Upon loading this shader, the color are pulled from the armature's custom properties as well-- These are defaulted to _white_ but will be overridden by [applying a .chara file to a model](https://github.com/wikid24/ffxiv_mmd_tools_helper/tree/master/documentation#anamnesis-chara-file-apply-to-model)

+**Properties:**
 - Skin Color
 - Mix - _For Hrothgar Only_.
 Determines how much of the fur pattern is visible.
 Otherwise should be set to 0.
 - Fur Pattern Color - _For Hrothgar Only_.
 - Diffuse _d texture: Will automatically apply based on race/tribe/gender.
-NOTE: TexTools often gets Au Ra skin type wrong dark scales (Xaela I think?), you might need to fix this manually.
+NOTE: TexTools often gets Au Ra skin type wrong for dark scales (Xaela I think?), you might need to replace the diffuse texture.
 - Multi _s texture:
     - 'skin_m' for all races _except for Au Ra and Hrothgar_.
     - For Au Ra there are two different _s files, depending on your _Gender_. 'c1301b0001_s' for Male, 'c1401b0001_s' for Female.